Curved penis and who to see about it

 Dear Straight and Narrow, Helpless, and Reader,

 Like other physical characteristics, penises come in all different shapes and sizes.
-Some are longer, some are shorter, some are broader, and some are narrower.
 A penis may naturally curve up, down, or to either side.
-If you’ve had the curve in your penis for as long as you can remember and have no pain when you have an erection, it’s likely that you haven’t got much to worry about.
-However, if there is pain or you’ve observed changes in your penis or erection over time, talking to a medical professional may be warranted.
+If you’ve had the curve in your penis for as long as you can remember and have no pain when you have an erection, it’s likely that you’ve got nothing to worry about.
+However, if there’s pain or you’ve observed changes in your penis or erection over time, speaking with a medical professional may be necessary.

-You mention that even in the midst of excitement, your penis is not erect but is curved, Straight and Narrow.
-Erections are caused by more blood flowing into the penis than flows out during arousal.
-However, “erect” does not mean that your penis will be exactly straight as an arrow, hard as nails, perpendicular to your body, and parallel to the floor.
-Each person's erection is unique as well.
-However, if you experience pain during an erection, it may be a sign of Peyronie’s disease and you'll likely benefit from making an appointment to see your health care provider.
-S/he can make a referral, if necessary, to a urologist.
+Straight and Narrow, you mention that even in the midst of excitement, your penis is not erect but is curved.
+Erections are caused by more blood flowing into the penis than flowing out during arousal.
+Therefore, “erect” doesn’t mean that your penis will be exactly as straight as an arrow, hard as nails, perpendicular to your body, or parallel to the floor.
+Each person's erection is unique.
+However, if you experience pain during an erection, it may be a sign of Peyronie’s disease.
+If this is the case, consider talking with a health care provider.

 Originally published Sep 01, 1993